This post contains compensated links. Please read our disclaimer for more info.

 Dresses, shorts and bathers are a must when travelling to Bali.
 We usually pack about 5 days worth of clothes as the laundries are so cheap and easy to find.
 We take a couple of big cotton bags and after we have filled it with 3-4 days worth of clothes we take it to a laundry and they usually have it ready to be picked up by the end of the day.
 We also take 2 sets of bathers so when one lot is drying there is still another pair to wear.
 Be sure to put in a hat each as well.
 Try not to pack too many clothes as less is best.
 I love this post on downsizing your kids wardrobe, it has helped me so much!

-I love taking Charlotte’s Saltwater sandals and a pair of sandals for Mason.
-Then it’s usually a covered pair of shoes like their Walnuts.
+I love taking C’s Saltwater sandals and a pair of sandals for M. Then it’s usually a covered pair of shoes like their Walnuts.
 For us I always take my runners as I love going for a walk each morning, then a pair of sandals and thongs/flip flops as well.

 I always pack 2 Huggie nappies per day (or ones you use at night at home) Nappies are easy to come by in Bali and I tend to buy the Mama Poko ones for day use once I arrive.
 They tend to not be as absorbent as the Huggies ones I use so having some packed in our luggage is great.
 Wipes are also easy to find but if your bub uses particular ones as they are sensitive to different sorts make sure to bring them too.
 Makes for lots of room in the luggage to bring home your shopping ;-)